JstBlood/UnrulyGuitar/README.md

 ## How to run it

 First, run the server (server.main), next the application.
+To run the program as an admin, use password "xyz".

 ## How to contribute to it